Malavshah999/Linux-sample-angular-app/README.md

 ---

 ## Project Motivation
-This project was created as part of an interview process to showcase skills in:
+This project is a basic project created as part of an interview process to showcase skills in:
 - Setting up CI/CD workflows.
 - Using Terraform for cloud infrastructure provisioning.
 - Configuring servers with Ansible.